Overtime Wage Claims FAQs

 Attorney Mitchell Feldman has focused his practice since 2009 on representing clients in wage and hour claims under the FLSA and Florida Minimum Wage Act.
 He has successfully negotiated settlements of millions of dollars in wages for thousands of employees and clients.

-If you have any questions about your rights under the FLSA, or any state minimum wage act, including the Florida Minimum Wage Act, contact our experienced, knowledgeable Florida and Georgia overtime and minimum wage attorneys at Feldman Williams, PLLC for a free assessment.
+If you have any questions about your rights under the FLSA, or any state minimum wage act, including the Florida Minimum Wage Act, contact our experienced, knowledgeable Florida and Georgia overtime and minimum wage attorneys at Feldman Legal Group for a free assessment.
 We handle FLSA overtime and minimum wage claims across the state of Florida and Georgia and can assist you in your claim.
 We will fight for your rights and, if necessary, we have the courtroom experience necessary to go to trial.
 Everyday, we get justice for workers.